 16 Weeks Pregnant: Baby Update

-This week, the bones deep in the ear that allow her to hear sounds—like your voice—are now formed.
+This week, the bones deep in the ear that allow your baby to hear sounds—like your voice—are now formed.
 Right now, everything is pretty muffled in there.
-But, by her first day of life, she will be so attuned to your voice that she will be able to recognize you singing over someone unfamiliar.
+But, by their first day of life, your little one will be so attuned to your voice that they will be able to recognize you singing over someone unfamiliar.

-And while her face is almost fully developed, she’s only beginning to layer on the baby fat that’ll protect her from temperature changes and give her energy after birth.
+And while their face is almost fully developed, they're only beginning to layer on the baby fat that’ll protect them from temperature changes and give them energy after birth.

 Did you just feel something?
 Your baby’s first little kicks started months ago, but around this time you can definitely feel them.
 Doctors call these flutters “the quickening.”
 And it is often an astonishing and surreal feeling!

-Bottom line: Stretch marks are totally normal and most mamas have tiger stripes!
+Bottom line: Stretch marks are totally normal and many parents have tiger stripes!
 But, there are some post-pregnancy options for trying to reduce them, if that’s what you decide to do.
 Treatments range from topical creams, microdermabrasion and peels to pulsed-dye laser therapy and micro-needling.

 • Take a hospital tour: If you plan to give birth in a hospital, make sure to schedule a private tour of the facilities.
 Bring along a list of questions.
 You may want to know things like: